emanuelst/SOCIAL/README.md

 ## Testing

-1. Download the Source Code from GitHub
+1. Download SOCIAL from GitHub
 2. Run `npm install`
 3. Run `ng serve` for a dev server.
 To test the editor, set up a `PHP` server to serve the files from `dagitty-social/gui`.